Carola of Vasa: Betrothal and marriage

 In January 1853, Carola and her mother moved to Brno.
 There, Albert often visited his fiancée in the coming months.
 The couple appeared together at balls, theater visits and other festivities, with Carola using the social appearances to prepare for her future position in the Saxon royal family, where the strict Spanish ceremonial applied.
 Prince John in particular was keen that his future daughter-in-law should demonstrate a high level of confidence in conversation and in the court environment, which Carola fulfilled without hesitation.
 Meanwhile, her mother's health continued to deteriorate.

 For the wedding scheduled for June 1853, Carola traveled from Brno to Prague and from there to Děčín.
 There she met Albert, with whom she continued in a decorated special train to Pirna, where the couple inspected a troop parade.
 They arrived with a mounted and horse-drawn escort at Pillnitz Castle, where the Saxon court received the couple and invited them to the family dinner.
 The procession then traveled on to Dresden, where the wedding took place around noon on 18 June in the Palace in the Great Garden (German: Palais im Großen Garten).
-After the wedding ceremony, the newlyweds drove in a covered golden gala carriage to the Old Town Hall (German: Altstädter Rathaus), where the Lord Mayor (German: Oberbürgermeister) Wilhelm Pfotenhauer gave a reception.
+After the wedding ceremony, the newlyweds drove in a covered golden gala carriage to the Old Town Hall (German: Altstädter Rathaus), where the Lord Mayor (German: Oberbürgermeister) Wilhelm Pfotenhauergave a reception.
 Bishop Joseph Dittrich performed the catholic wedding ceremony at Dresden Cathedral.
 The festivities continued through 2 July.
 The couple then moved into a spacious apartment in the Taschenbergpalais.
 Adolf Senfft von Pilsach took over the management of their household.
 Carola's new Chief Court Mistress (German: Oberhofmeisterin) came from the Werther noble family and instructed her in the court protocol.